-Today there are more nonprofits in the USA than ever before.
-Last year, there were 1.8 million mission-based organizations striving to have a positive impact.
-While many of these organizations meet their missions and are successful, others struggle or even close for a variety of reasons.
+Today, there are more nonprofits in the USA than ever before.
+Last year, 1.8 million mission-based organizations were striving to have a positive impact.
+While many organizations meet their missions and are successful, others struggle or even close for various reasons.

-In this article we offer 6 tips to help nonprofits thrive by fostering an environment of success.
+In this article, we offer six tips to help nonprofits thrive by fostering an environment of success.

-There is an old saying that you are only as good as your weakest link.
-We believe that when nonprofit leadership is thoughtful about creating and maintaining a successful team, there will not be any weak links.
-We believe that everyone has specific skills and natural abilities that, when identified, encouraged and nurtured, can make a positive contribution.
+An old saying is that you are only as good as your weakest link.
+When nonprofit leadership is thoughtful about creating and maintaining a successful team, there will not be any weak links.
+Everyone has specific skills and natural abilities that can make a positive contribution when identified, encouraged, and nurtured.

 “Never underestimate the power of a small group of committed people to change the world.
-In fact, it is the only thing that ever has.”
+It is the only thing that ever has.”

-Yes, there are other key ingredients, like an engaged Board, yet here we want to focus on the importance of creating a dynamic staff culture.
-Because when leadership has the tools to ignite the flame of creativity and success in our staff, there is nothing we cannot do.
+Yes, there are other key ingredients, like an engaged Board, yet here, we want to focus on the importance of creating a dynamic staff culture.
+When leadership has the tools to ignite the flame of creativity and success in our staff, there is nothing we cannot do.

 We must value, cherish, and inspire our employees so they are motivated to do their best.